JesseDotEXE/Artifact-Toolkit/README.md

 # Artifact-Toolkit
 Learning MEAN stack development by creating a tool for the card game Artifact by Valve Software.

 To Do:

-  Add filtering to Collection UI

-  Clean up Collection UI
+  Clean up Collection UI; grid system is messed up

   Clean/refactor Angular components